 Use

-ApiClient.createSalePayOrder() with your API secret.
-Include your internal order ID in metadata.Pass only the PayOrder ID to the client
+ApiClient.createSaleOrder() with your API secret.
+Include your internal order ID in metadata.Pass only the order ID to the client

 The client renders the payment modal with the server-generated

-SALEmust be created server-side because it authorizes settlement to your merchant configuration.- Make fulfillment idempotent by internal order ID and CoinVoyage PayOrder ID.
+SALEmust be created server-side because it authorizes settlement to your merchant configuration.- Make fulfillment idempotent by internal order ID and CoinVoyage order ID.

 - Handle

-EXPIRED,FAILED,REFUNDED, andPARTIAL_PAYMENTstates so unpaid orders do not remain ambiguous. - Fiat withdrawal is a separate, optional follow-up flow.
-If you settle to your EOA or another configured wallet, you can move funds directly on-chain without using bank-account withdrawals.
+EXPIRED,FAILED,REFUNDED, andPARTIAL_PAYMENTstates so unpaid orders do not remain ambiguous. - Fiat off-ramp payout is a separate, optional follow-up flow.
+If you settle to your EOA or another configured wallet, you can move funds directly on-chain without using bank-account payouts.

 Example 3: Swap between supported assets

-Use this pattern when you want a wallet to exchange one supported on-chain asset for another without creating a PayOrder.
+Use this pattern when you want a wallet to exchange one supported on-chain asset for another.
 For checkout and deposit flows, CoinVoyage can route swaps as part of payment execution; use the standalone swap APIs when the swap itself is the user action.Best for

 Wallet rebalancing, pre-funding a payment asset, treasury operations, and custom swap UI.